Distributed Multisensor ISAC: Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks

 \section{Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks}

-Advanced MS ISAC is highly cooperative.
+Advanced \gls{msisac} is highly cooperative.
 This begins with the bistatic sensing architecture, which is quite close to the basic radio access scheme of mobile communication.
-It already has all the advantages of bistatic radar w.r.t. target detection and identification.
-We refer to this first level as (i) Sensor Level Cooperation (SLC), which refers to processes that can be performed by each sensor pair independently of each other.
-Although it does not involve the exchange of processed data with other sensor nodes, it is already cooperative, e.g. when the sensor receives measurement signals from several illuminating radio nodes, e.g. in the MS ISAC up-link mode.
+It already has all the advantages of bistatic radar with respect to arget detection and identification.
+We refer to this first level as (i) \gls{slc}, which refers to processes that can be performed by each sensor pair independently of each other.
+Although it does not involve the exchange of processed data with other sensor nodes, it is already cooperative, e.g., when the sensor receives measurement signals from several illuminating radio nodes, e.g., in the \gls{msisac} up-link mode.
 The next level of cooperation is achieved when multiple sensing links share processed data to estimate and track the 3D dynamic target state vector of one or more targets.
-This level already provides important benefits of MS ISAC, which include spatially smooth performance distribution by multisensor data fusion, multilink access coordination, and local radio resource allocation.
-According to our initial discussion on MS ISAC architectures, the ISAC nodes may belong to a distributed infrastructure as an MS sensing cluster site, include mobile UEs (in DL or UL), or belong to an independent, self-contained cloud of meshed radio nodes.
+This level already provides important benefits of \gls{msisac}, which include spatially smooth performance distribution by multisensor data fusion, multilink access coordination, and local radio resource allocation.
+According to our initial discussion on \gls{msisac} architectures, the \gls{isac} nodes may belong to a distributed infrastructure as an \gls{ms} sensing cluster site, include mobile \glspl{ue} (in \gls{dl} or \gls{ul}), or belong to an independent, self-contained cloud of meshed radio nodes.
 We refer to this level as (ii) Intra Site (or Intra Cloud) Cooperation (IntraSC).
 The third level of cooperation is called (iii) Intersite (or Inter Cloud) Cooperation (InterSC).
-It fuses the estimated target state vectors from different sensing sites or clouds and can combine or fuse ISAC data with other (including non ISAC) information to produce a comprehensive situation report.
-In the sequel we will at first discuss some synchronization issues and then shortly refer to distributed data fusion and tracking in MS ISAC.
+It fuses the estimated target state vectors from different sensing sites or sensing clouds and can combine or fuse \gls{isac} data with other (including non \gls{isac}) information to produce a comprehensive situation report.
+In the sequel, we will at first discuss some synchronization issues and then shortly refer to distributed data fusion and tracking in \gls{msisac}.